Fritillaria raddeana: Description

+In common with closely related species including Fritillaria imperialis, the flowers of F. raddeana are often said to have a characteristically disagreeable scent.

 Taxonomy

 In 1874 Baker had subdivided genus Fritillaria into ten subgenera.
 In subgenus Petilium he included a single species, F. imperialis.
 In 1887 Regel added a second species, F. raddeana.
 He named the species after Gustav Ferdinand Richard Radde (1831-1903).